 - Diving into or sliding on foam, mud, ice or snow;

-- Hot air balloon rides;
+- Hot air balloon rides from school properties;

 - Aircraft or helicopter rides from school property;